Strategies for Conscious Change was born out of the intersection of individual changes integrating with the larger environment.

 Nina Perales, lcsw

 I studied to become a therapist in order to work directly with people for change.
 I have also studied theory and research to know what most effectively informs this change.
 The mindfulness approaches of DBT, ACT, and yoga have the components of values-driven action and assessment by efficacy.
+Most recently I have incorporated UX design work to approaching change.
+UX design is about curiosity, reframing, and reiterating ideas, which shares so much with mindfulness and acceptance.
 Taking these evidence-based practices and linking them to behavioral health in a primary care setting leads to bountiful impact for teams and patients.

-Areas that can be addressed, whether it's in individual or collaboratively within primary care:
+Areas that can be addressed, whether it's in individual sessions or collaboratively within primary care: